 You should also research to see if there are similar products to the one you’re thinking about developing already on the market, This could make getting regulatory approval quicker and reduce clinical trial requirements.

-Formally documenting your business case building and research within an eQMS will help bring your ideas together and share them with your team more successfully.
+Formally documenting your business case and research within an eQMS will help bring your ideas together and share them with your team more successfully.
 It will ensure all feedback is stored in one place and your decision making can be properly audited in the future.

 Once you are convinced that your device has a market position, is viable and financially feasible, then you can move to the next stage.